10 Steps to a Healthy Menopause Journey

 Drink one full glass in the morning 30 min before eating.

-Add berries, cut oranges, or herbs to give your water flavour.
+If you don’t like plain water, add berries, cut oranges, or herbs to give your water flavour.

 Herbal teas another great option to getting in your daily fluids.